-Better nutrition of mothers, newborns and children in rural Tajikistan
+Better nutrition for women and young children in rural Tajikistan

 Title: Mother Infant Child Nutrition (MICN) Project